fahmiauliarahman/react-bootcamp-1/README.md

 ## Available Scripts

+Go to project directory, and run

+### `npm install`

+to install dependencies of the application (one time only).

-In the project directory, you can run:
+Still in the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+to runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\